DataAnalyticsinStudentHands/Syrios_frontend/README.md

 We are following standard procedures for a Create-React-App [deployment](https://create-react-app.dev/docs/deployment/) following a [build](https://create-react-app.dev/docs/production-build/).

+### Staging

+We use pm2 and run e.g.:

+`pm2 serve build 5000 --spa`

+### Production

-The build folder is then transferred into the document folder of a Apache webserver.
+The build folder is transferred into the document folder of a Apache webserver.